kaczmarj/ANTs-builds/README.md

-# Accessing the labels within the Docker image
+# Accessing labels within the Docker image

 Each image has the labels `maintainer`, `ants_version`, and `ants_git_hash`.
 Access them using the `docker inspect` command: